Buick Regal

 The Buick Regal is a line of mid-size cars marketed by Buick since 1973.
-For nearly its entire production, the Regal has served as the premium mid-size/intermediate offering of the Buick product range.
-Introduced as a submodel of the Buick Century, the model line is currently in its sixth generation.
-From the 1970s to the 1990s, the Regal served as the Buick counterpart of the Pontiac Grand Prix and Oldsmobile Cutlass Supreme.
+Serving as the premium mid-size/intermediate car of the Buick product range for nearly its entire production, the Regal initially served as the divisional counterpart of the Pontiac Grand Prix and Oldsmobile Cutlass Supreme; since the late 2000s, the model line has been derived from the Opel Insignia.
+The Regal also serves as the basis of the high-performance Grand National, Gran Sport (GS), and Buick GNX coupes.